syphon-org/syphon/docs/faq-en.md

 1. Click on the untrusted session ![](images/syphon_not_trusted.png)
 1. Click "Manually Verify By Text" ![](images/verify.png)

 n.b.
-Interactive cross-signing is roadmapped as part of the `0.3.0` release
+Interactive cross-signing is [roadmapped](https://syphon.org/roadmap) as part of the `0.3.0` release.

 ### ...Get Notifications?